Anti-Bribery and Anti-Corruption Policy

 The Policy explains the Company’s rules with respect to ethical conduct in business, in particular preventing bribery and corruption in our business dealings; and it provides guidance on how to act in a variety of situations.
 This Policy asks you to act with integrity in all your business dealings – i.e., to do the right thing for the right reason.

-The purpose of the Policy is to memorialize the Company’s commitment to adhere in the conduct of its business activities worldwide to both the letter and spirit of anti-bribery legislation, including the U.S. Foreign Corrupt Practices Act (“FCPA”), the United Kingdom Bribery Act (“UK Bribery Act”), the Organization for Economic Cooperation and Development Convention on Combating Bribery of Foreign Officials in International Business Transactions (“OECD Convention”), and the anti-bribery, anti-corruption, anti-fraud, and anti-money laundering laws of countries and regions where the Company operates (collectively referred to as “Anti-Corruption Laws”).
+The purpose of the Policy is to formally affirm the Company’s commitment to conduct its business activities worldwide in strict compliance with both the explicit requirements and principles of anti-bribery and anti-corruption legislation, including the U.S. Foreign Corrupt Practices Act (“FCPA”), the United Kingdom Bribery Act (“UK Bribery Act”), the Organization for Economic Cooperation and Development Convention on Combating Bribery of Foreign Officials in International Business Transactions (“OECD Convention”), and the anti-bribery, anti-corruption, anti-fraud, and anti-money laundering laws of countries and regions where the Company operates (collectively referred to as “Anti-Corruption Laws”).

 3. Requirements